spotlightpa/poor-richard/content/news/2020-04-30-SPLSUBPOENA30.md

 +++
+arc-id = "6UFSQOD6SFFGFFO7LNWIS64CJE"
+internal-id = "SPLSUBPOENA30"
+internal-budget = ""
 image = "external/1wkawvw9t0g4hjzch3ga2w5k54.jpeg"
-image-description = "The waivers have been one of the most contentious aspects of Gov. Tom Wolf’s response to the coronavirus because of perceived inconsistencies and a lack of transparency about which businesses received them." image-credit = "Commonwealth Media Services" image-size = "" published = 2020-04-30T15:53:01.000Z slug = "business-waivers-list-audit-subpoena-tom-wolf" authors = ["Cynthia Fernandez"] byline = "Cynthia Fernandez of Spotlight PA" title = "As Wolf administration fails to produce waiver documents, Republican senators move closer to subpoena" description = "The state’s auditor general said he has begun an audit into the controversial process, but won’t release the names of businesses that received a coveted waiver." blurb = "The state’s auditor general said he has begun an audit into the controversial process, but won’t release the names of businesses that received a coveted waiver." kicker = "Coronavirus" linktitle = "" suppress-featured = false weight = 1 topics = ["Coronavirus"] series = ["Top News"] modal-exclude = false no-index = false internal-id = "SPLSUBPOENA30" url = "" image-caption = "" internal-budget = "" arc-id = "6UFSQOD6SFFGFFO7LNWIS64CJE" subtitle = "" aliases = []
+image-description = "The waivers have been one of the most contentious aspects of Gov. Tom Wolf’s response to the coronavirus because of perceived inconsistencies and a lack of transparency about which businesses received them." image-caption = "" image-credit = "Commonwealth Media Services" image-size = "" published = 2020-04-30T15:53:01Z slug = "business-waivers-list-audit-subpoena-tom-wolf" authors = ["Cynthia Fernandez"] byline = "Cynthia Fernandez of Spotlight PA" title = "As Wolf administration fails to produce waiver documents, Republicans move closer to subpoena" subtitle = "" description = "The state’s auditor general said he has begun an audit into the controversial process, but won’t release the names of businesses that received a coveted waiver." blurb = "The state’s auditor general said he has begun an audit into the controversial process, but won’t release the names of businesses that received a coveted waiver." kicker = "Coronavirus" topics = ["Coronavirus"] series = ["Top News"] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>